1926 Wyoming state elections

-A general election was held in the U.S. state of Wyoming on Tuesday, November 2, 1926.
+A general election was held in the U.S. state of Wyoming on November 2, 1926.
 All of the state's executive officers—the Governor, Secretary of State, Auditor, Treasurer, and Superintendent of Public Instruction—were up for election.
 Republicans narrowly picked up the governorship and solidified their control on the other statewide offices, increasing their margin of victory in each race.

 Governor

 Incumbent Democratic Governor Nellie Tayloe Ross ran for re-election to a second term.
 She was narrowly defeated for re-election by Republican Frank Emerson, the Wyoming State Engineer.